speed47/dvdisaster/README.md

 - RS03 augmented images and error correction files are - contrary to RS01, and to a lesser extent RS02 - robust against damage of the dvdisaster-added recovery data itself

-There are, however, a few cons that must be noted:
+There are, however, a few cons that must be noted for RS03:

 - In image mode, the RS03 augmented image file size will be picked up from a predefined list of well-known medium sizes, while the size of augmented images can be freely chosen in RS02.
 This is the "price to pay" for the added robustness